The Redneck Shop – Laurens, South Carolina

 Soon afterwards, Burden resumed his relationship with Howard.
 Kennedy was left to sue in order to retain ownership of the building, as Howard claimed to have sold it to different owners.
 The lawsuit over the building lasted from 2008 until 2012, when Kennedy was awarded full ownership of it by a circuit judge.
 The Redneck Shop closed for good in May of 2012, and plans for the former Echo Theater and Redneck Shop have yet to be disclosed, though a youth center and cultural center have both been explored, as well as a new church building for New Beginnings.

-The Echo Theater is listed in the National Register as part of the Laurens Historic District, which says the following about the area:
+The Echo Theater is listed in the National Register as part of the Laurens Historic District:

 The Laurens Historic District contains 111 contributing properties, most of which were built between 1880 and 1940.
 The town of Laurens is the county seat of Laurens County, located in the Piedmont region of the state.
 The district includes the public square with the courthouse and surrounding commercial buildings, and extends to the north and west to include significant residential sections of Laurens.
 The district is an unusually intact collection of buildings of nineteenth and early twentieth century vernacular architectural design mixed with simple high-style examples.